spacerBritain Express home page Britain Update archives

 Yet another Foot & Mouth Update

 The Foot and Mouth outbreak has slowed, at least to the point where many countryside attractions and walking paths are now open or will be open soon.
-As always, let me caution travelers to contact local tourist info centres for the latest news on a particular area, or telephone the
+As always, let me caution travellers to contact local tourist info centres for the latest news on a particular area.

 Top Visitor Attractions in Scotland